UC Master Gardeners, Santa Clara County, CA

 • Do not recommend this for staking tomatoes as it doesn’t work

-• V-Shape space is too small for robust and sprawling plants
+• V-shape space is too small for robust and sprawling plants

 • Doesn’t contain stems, but they tend to fall out on open part of V.